-If you're planning a special Fourth of July table why not mix it up a bit from the regular stars-and-stripes theme?
+If you're planning our decorating this 4th of July, why not mix it up a bit from the regular stars-and-stripes theme?
 For some fun exploration of art history, here's a tablemat project that you and your child can create together.
 This activity takes its inspiration from the modern artist Keith Haring, who created exuberant paintings of people moving and dancing.
-Help your child create a tablemat decorated with "Haring figures" and stars in celebration of the Fourth of July that you can use year after year!
+Help your child create a table mat decorated with "Haring figures" and stars in celebration of the 4th of July that you can use year after year!

 What You Do:

-- Start by cutting your posterboards to 18"x26" each.
-Then lay them end to end on a flat surface and tape the ends together, so that you have a sheet 18" tall and 52" long.
+Start by cutting your poster boards down to 18" x 26" each.
+Then lay them end to end on a flat surface and tape the ends together so that you have a sheet 18 inches tall and 52 inches long.

-- Draw small parallel lines with your sharpie marker here and there to suggest movement.
+Draw small parallel lines with your permanent marker here and there to suggest movement.

-- Laminate your table mat at your local duplication store and you'll have a piece you can use again and again for your July Fourth celebrations!
+Laminate your table mat at your local copy store and you'll have a piece you can use again and again for your patriotic celebrations!